nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### 3.4.1 Design Consideration

 #### Option 1 (current choice):
-* Edit can only edit a single task at a time.
+* Users can only edit a single task at a time.
 * Pros: Easy to develop.
 * Cons: It takes more time to edit multiple tasks if they happen to need the same change, e.g. events are postponed to the same date.